Morphology & Thermal Preference

-Recently Stegen et al. (2017) described an additional infectious form of Bsal spore, a robust encysted spore with the ability to persist in the environment for extended periods.
-This encysted spore is produced both in vivo and vitro and has its own specific infection, transmission and persistence strategy which contribute to its durability and hardy nature.
+Recently Stegen et al. (2017) described an additional infectious form of Bsal spore, a robust encysted spore with the ability to persist in the environment for extended periods of time.
+This encysted spore is produced both in vivo and vitro and has its own specific infection, transmission and persistence strategy which contributes to its durability and hardy nature.

 Bsal grows optimally between 10°C – 15°C, however, it also grows, albeit slowly at 5°C. The death of Bsal occurs at ≥ 25°C (Martel et al., 2013).